rick68/eigenjs/README.md

 #### mat.bottomRightCorner(cRows, cCols)

-Returns a block consisting of a bottom-right corner of it.
+Returns a block consisting of a bottom-right corner of *this.

 ```js
 var M = require('eigenjs').Matrix